karan9123/Tale-Docs/Meeting Minutes.md

 - Karan to complete the table for relationship paths and proceed with the algorithm's prototyping.
 - Schedule a follow-up meeting to review progress and discuss next steps.

+---
+### Minutes of the Meeting on [Dec 05, 23]

+Agenda:

+- Review of previous meetings' decisions and progress.
+- Discussion on the backend development and prioritization of tasks.
+- Outlining and planning the next steps for backend API development.

+Discussion and Decisions:

+1. **Focus on Backend Development**:

+    - Karan will primarily focus on backend development, following up on the previous meetings' discussions about user connection visualization and relationship path tables.
+2. **Prioritizing Action Items**:

+    - The immediate priority for Karan is to complete the task of outlining paths for all the relations identified.
+This includes finalizing the table for relationship paths discussed in the previous meeting.
+3. **Backend API Development**:

+    - Once the relationship paths are outlined, Karan will shift his focus to backend API development.
+    - The primary focus will be on developing the 'Read' operation out of the four CRUD (Create, Read, Update, Delete) operations.
+This step is crucial for ensuring efficient data retrieval.
+4. **Progression to Other CRUD Operations**:

+    - After establishing 'Read' operation, Karan will then move on to the development of the remaining CRUD operations - Create, Update, and Delete.
+    - This approach will ensure a systematic and efficient development process, prioritizing the most critical operation first.
+Next Steps:

+- Karan will first complete the outlining of paths for all the identified relations.
+- Upon completion, the focus will shift to the development of the backend API, starting with the 'Read' operation.
+- Sequential development of the other CRUD operations will follow.

+Action Items:

+- Karan to finalize the table for relationship paths as a priority.
+- Begin the backend API development focusing initially on the 'Read' operation.
+- Plan for the sequential development of the remaining CRUD operations.